This post about binge eating disorder contains sections about:

 One study found that 79 percent of participants no longer have binge eating following 20 CBT meetings, with 59 percent only having success after a year, see here for study.

-Another option is guided self-help, Cognitive Behavioral Therapy.
+Another option is self-help Cognitive Behavioral Therapy.

 Intuitive Eating Tips to Help Treat Binge Eating Disorders

 This section includes many strategies found in Intuitive Eating that go beyond Cognitive Behavioral Therapy.
-These other helpful strategies to mitigate risk factors can be practiced from the comfort of your home:

 - Keep a diary of food and mood.
 An important step in learning how to control binge impulses is identifying personal triggers and symptoms of binge eating.